mitiebh/simple-client-server-app-with-virtualbox-SDK/README.md

 ### Download and Install SDK
 Here you will find [links](https://www.virtualbox.org/wiki/Downloads) to VirtualBox binaries, SDK and its source code.
 ### Configuration
-After Download and install the pakage, you can follow these steps to config the virtualbox sdk and it's libraries.<br>
+After Download and install the pakage, you can follow these steps to config the virtualbox sdk and it's libraries. <br>
 1. First in package directory, go to the installer folder and open your command-line, then type the `python vboxapisetup.py install` command.
-Note : this command is for install all the virtualbox api and libraries you need for start the coding. second thing you should attention to it is you must installed 32-bit version of python in your system.
+Note that this command is for install all the virtualbox api and libraries you need for start the coding. second thing you should attention to it is you must installed 32-bit version of python in your system.
 2. At the end, with the `python -m pip install virtualbox` command, we add the main library of virtualbox to my python language using PyPi.
 ## Add Connection
 You can open Python live and test the connection with your virtual-box.